Protein: Beef

 Method: Sous Vide, Stovetop or Grill

-Florentine steak, Florentine Beefsteak or Bistecca Alla Fiorentina, as it is often called, is a famous Tuscan dish.
-Authentic Bistecca Alla Fiorentina consists of a thick cut porterhouse from the Tuscan Chianina cattle breed.
-The steak is simply seasoned and cooked over high heat for a few minutes per side.
-Often the steak is eaten with a nice char on the outside while the center remains warm but rare.
-In our version we use a sous vide to cook the thick steak evenly, before searing it in a hot cast iron pan to finish it off.
+To make true Florentine steak, the thick steaks are simply seasoned and cooked over high heat for a few minutes per side.
+Often the steak is eaten with a nice crust or char on the outside while the center remains warm but rare.
+The rare steak is then shared among family and friends as a special occasion meal.
+In our Bistecca alla Fiorentina recipe we use a sous vide to cook the thick Tuscan steak evenly, before searing it in a hot cast iron pan to finish it off.

 Preparing the Florentine Style Porterhouse